boredazfcuk/docker-icloudpd/README.md

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it lose the cookie information each time the container is recreated.
 It will download the photos to the "/home/${USERNAME}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

-I also have a failsafe, that the launch script look for a file called .mounted in the "/home/${USERNAME}/iCloud" folder.
-This is so that if the disk/volume/whatever gets unmounted, sync will fail.
+I also have a failsafe built in.
+The launch script will look for a file called .mounted in the "/home/${USERNAME}/iCloud" folder.
+If this file is not present, it will not sync with iCloud.
+This is so that if the underlying disk/volume/whatever gets unmounted, sync will no occur.
 This is to prevent it wiping iCloud if deletes are syncronised.
-It also prevents it from filling up the underlying root volume if the volume isn't mounted.
+It also prevents it from filling up the root volume if the underlying volume isn't mounted.

+EXAMPLE:

-I create my container with the following command:
+I created my sync container with the following command:

 ```
 docker create \